 Back

 Mental health is an important matter, but some people don’t have access to the resources they need.
-At Checkable Medical, we care about your physical, emotional and mental wellbeing.
+At Checkable, we care about your physical, emotional, and mental well-being.
+If stress stresses you out, try our five tips on reducing and coping with it.
+But we know that some circumstances require more effort.

-Individuals may struggle seeking a therapist or help because they prefer staying in the comfort of their own home or receiving care without an in-person office visit.
-Good news: There are telehealth options for mental health.
+Individuals may struggle to seek a therapist or help because they prefer staying in the comfort of their own homes or receiving care without an in-person office visit.
+Good news: Telehealth options exist for mental health; you only need a computer, tablet, or smartphone.

 Here are some online resources for anyone seeking help or more information: